Section Links

 The church has been shared by other denominations over the years.
 The building was the home for many years of the Jewish Reconstructionist Congregation Am Haskalah.
 They shared the use of our Fellowship Hall with us for over 10 years before being offered space at a local Jewish Community Center.
 Our congregation had joint programs with Am Haskalah several times a year during the time they worshiped in our building.

 The Korean Church of the Lehigh Valley (Presbyterian) conducted their worship services on Sunday afternoons for several years while their own building was being built.
-The Lutheran Academy of Allentown currently uses our lower floor during the summer for its 8-week Summer Enrichment Program.

 St. Timothy Lutheran formed a covenant relationship in 1983 with three other churches: First Presbyterian Church of Allentown, First Church of the Mediator (Episcopal) and St. Thomas More Roman Catholic Church.
 The four congregations worked together on many things.
 There were retreats attended by all four congregations and clergy; lector and pulpit exchanges; a communion elements exchange; the group worked at Daybreak providing one meal a month for the poor of the area and worked in the food bank.
 The covenant group was also involved with the Council of Churches at Alliance Hall as well as many other projects.
 The Covenant Brass Ensemble was formed from musicians from all four congregations.
-They continue to play at services for the four churches at special occasions and for holidays.
+They continue to play at services for the four churches on special occasions and for holidays.

 The Rev. Bryon R. Stauffer (1952–1956)